mulesoft/mule/bin/README.txt

 You can use these scripts to run a Mule instance.
-To run use -
+To run use:

 mule -config <comma-separated list of config files>

-To run with a different configuration builder such  as Spring or Groovy jst specify the -builder parameter -
+To run with a different configuration builder such  as Spring or Groovy just specify the -builder parameter:

 mule -config <config files> -builder org.mule.extras.spring.SpringConfigurationBuilder

 The mule script loads all jars in the lib and lib/opt directories.
-If you want to add your own classpath you can either drop your jar into the lib directory of you can set the CLASSPATH environment variable before running the script i.e.
+If you want to add your own classpath you can either drop your jar into the lib directory of you can set the CLASSPATH environment variable before running the script i.e.:

 For Linux and unix
 export CLASSPATH=/myproject/classes:/myproject/conf